Categories

 Public Info

-The Union County Board of County Commissioners is pleased to continue offering seasonal recycling opportunities in July.
-Residents are welcome to participate in this free annual program, which allows for the safe and secure disposal of personal documents, scrap metal, and hazardous household items at designated drop-off locations throughout Union County.
+The Union County Board of County Commissioners is pleased to continue offering seasonal recycling opportunities in August.
+Residents are welcome to participate in this free annual program, which provides a safe and secure way to dispose of personal documents, scrap metal, and hazardous household items at designated drop-off locations throughout Union County.

-Residents are encouraged to securely shred personal documents at the upcoming mobile paper shredding event, taking place on Thursday, July 10th,from 9:00 a.m. to 1:00 p.m.
+Residents are encouraged to securely shred personal documents at the upcoming mobile paper shredding event, taking place on Saturday, August 16th,from 9:00 a.m. to 1:00 p.m. at Kean University’s Kean Hall Parking Lot, located at 1000 Morris Avenue in Union.
 All documents are shredded on-site, and the shredded paper is taken to a recycling facility for processing.
-The event will be held in the lot adjacent to the Park Services yard (across the swimming pool) at Rahway River Park, located off St. George’s Avenue in Rahway.
 The event will conclude before 1:00 p.m., should the trucks fill up first.

 This event is part of Union County’s annual paper shredding program, which runs each year from March through October.
 The shredding events are open to all residents, regardless of their municipality, and are intended for the disposal of personal and sensitive documents only.
 Residents can recycle magazines, junk mail, and other papers through their municipal recycling program.
 Please remove all bindings, large plastic or metal clips, and other paraphernalia prior to the event (staples are allowed).
 Pre-shredded, damp, or wet paper will not be accepted.